HaskSy/Lucida/lucida-obsidian/Design/Spec Walkthrough (first iteration).md

 - [ ] #DESIGNQ Think about subtyping here and how lack of variance blocks us here (Full stop?)
 - [ ] #DESIGNQ Should this actually be a traverse?
 Or it might be a lens from `tuple` to `tuple`.
 We know the size of tuple in compile time anyway
+- [ ] #DESIGNQ Range as argument of optics construction
+- [ ] #DESIGNQ Extension method or something special for tuples to check in compile time correctness of taken argument?
 ### Range Type

 - [ ] #DESIGNQ How should optics work with Range types?